 I was recently talking to Greg Savage about the changing world of recruitment and the premise that recruiters must Adapt or Die.
 Greg talked about dinosaur recruiters who cling to the methods of the past and proactively resist change.
 While I agree with this view, I see the successful recruiters of the future will still need all the skills it took to be a successful recruiter in the past, plus expert skills with the new techniques and technology.

-My conclusion therefore is that while the objective remains unchanged but the way Recruitment Agencies add value, now and in the future, is radically changing.
+My conclusion, therefore, is that while the objective remains unchanged but the way Recruitment Agencies add value, now and in the future, is radically changing.

-My predictions for the future of the Agency Recruiter.
+My predictions for the future of the Agency Recruiter:

 - Thanks to me and all the other recruitment technologists trying to make recruitment easier, we will continue to make it more and more difficult.
 (That’s a good thing)

-- In the past few years, corporate recruiters have been able to recruit better than Agencies, because they had clever marketing departments to create employer brand.
+- In the past few years, corporate recruiters have been able to recruit better than Agencies, because they had clever marketing departments to create an employer brand.
 Agencies will specialist and create sectoral brands and ultimately these will give the agency market an advantage.

 - The good recruiters will be valued and respected.
-The ‘no placement no fee approach’ has led to a lack of respect of the industry and this has to go.
+The ‘no placement no fee approach’ has led to a lack of respect for the industry and this has to go.
 Recruiters need to take responsibility for filling the positions they work on.

 - There will be a continuing polarization between the really good recruiters and the poor ones.
-We’ve long had celebrity sports people and even celebrity chefs who will be the first celebrity recruiter?
+We’ve long had celebrity sportspeople and even celebrity chefs who will be the first celebrity recruiter?
 My money is on Greg Savage.